Travel Disclaimer Statement

 providing information about procedures to applications for pardons or prisoner transfer treaties, if applicable.

-Discretionary support provided as needed: providing reading materials subject to local laws and regulations; arranging with American community to provide holiday meals;
+Discretionary support provided as needed: providing reading materials subject to local laws and regulations; arranging with the American community to provide holiday meals;

 assisting in arranging correspondence courses; arranging for American community volunteer visits to prisoners.